On-Line Balancing of Random Inputs: Introduction

 As our main result, we give a simple algorithm for Carole (with somewhat less simple analysis!) such that $V\leq K\sqrt{n}$ with high probability.
 Here $K$ is an absolute constant which we do not attempt to optimize.

 To give a feeling, imagine Carole simply selected $x_j\in\{-1,1\}$ uniformly and independently, not looking at $v_j$.
-Then each coordinate of $P$ would have distribution $S_n$, roughly $\sqrt{n}N$, $N$ standard normal.
+Then each coordinate of $P$ would have distribution $S_n$, roughly $\sqrt{n}N$, with $N$ a standard normal.
 For, say, $K=10$, the great preponderance of the coordinates would lie in $[-K\sqrt{n},+K\sqrt{n}]$.
 However, there would be a small but positive proportion of {\em outliers}, coordinates not lying in that interval.
-Indeed, the largest coordinate, with high probability, would be $\Theta(\sqrt{n\ln n})$.
+Indeed, the largest coordinate, with high probability, would be $\Theta(\sqrt{n\log n})$.
 Carole's task, from this vantagepoint, is to avoid outliers.

-We more generally define the value of the $T$-round game $V=V(n,T)$, where there are $T$ vectors $v_1,\ldots,v_T$ in $\R^n$ with $T$ arbitrary.
+More generally, we define $V=V(n,T)$ where the vectors are in $\R^n$ and there are $T$ rounds.
+Let $T$ be arbitrary.
 In particular, think of $T$ as very large.
-We modify of our algorithm for $T=n$ to give an algorithm for which $V=V(n,T)\leq K\sqrt{n}$ with high probability.
-This is considered in section \ref{s:inf-time}.
+Again, if Carole simply selected $x_j \in \{-1,1\}$ uniformly and independently, then each coordinate would be distributed as roughly $\sqrt{T}$ times the standard normal.
+So the largest coordinate, with high probability, would be $\Theta(\sqrt{T \log n})$.
+We extend our algorithm above to give an algorithm for the arbitrary time horizon, which guarantees that for any time $t \leq T$, $V(n,t) \leq K\sqrt{n}$ with probability exponentially close to $1$.
+This is considered in Section \ref{s:inf-time}.